cswdc/datasciencecoursera/README.md

-# datasciencecoursera
+# Description
-It's for containing all the stuff in the project of the course of Data Scientist's Toolbox provided by Coursera.
+* This file is one of the expected output of the assignment of the Course: Getting and Cleaning Data provided by Coursera.
+* This file is for explain the work flow of the run_analysis.R in detail.